KeineAhnungLeo/Survival-Challenges-Plugin/readme.md

 * Download the plugin `SurvivalChallengesPlugin-1.0.jar` in `Release-1.0`
 * Place it in your server's plugins folder
 * Restart the server
-The plugin will automatically load.
+* The plugin will automatically load
 ## Note 📋
 This plugin was created by KeineAhnungLeo and is open source.
 Some challenge ideas were inspired by the German YouTuber [BastiGHG](https://www.youtube.com/@BastiGHG), whose content features various Minecraft challenge concepts.